 Creative Writing by Independent Project MA - 2020 Entry

-This course offers a unique opportunity for students to pursue an independent writing project in their chosen literary form.
-Their development as writers is supported by a specialist tutor, who facilitates a combination of weekly workshops (large and small) and personal supervision.
+This course offers an exciting opportunity for you to pursue an independent writing project in your chosen literary form.
+Your development as a writer will be supported by a specialist tutor, who will facilitate a combination of group workshops and personal supervision.

 You will study a range of modules as part of your course, some examples of which are listed below.